mdmahmudul413/Laravel-Practice-Files/04-Folder-and-file-structure/readme.md

             ➣ app/Http/controller/controller.php: This is a central unit which control modal and view it means its a middle layer of the database and Html pages.

-            ➣ app/Http/Middleware: By this folder, we can filter the access of visiter.
+            ➣ app/Http/Middleware: By this folder, we can filter the access of visitor.

             ➣ app/Http/kernel.php: to register the middleware, this file is used.